rouni001/CLARK/README_FULL.md

 #### Step I: Setting targets

-After the installation (scripts/install.sh), the user must create a directory to store all reference sequences (bacteria, viruses, plasmid, plastid, protozoa, fungi, human and custom).
+After building CLARK with "make all", the user must create a directory to store all reference sequences (bacteria, viruses, plasmid, plastid, protozoa, fungi, human and custom).
 For all our examples below, we name this directory path in a generic way <DIR_DB/> for clarity.
 This directory can be anywhere in your disk(s).